MisterChief53/NYT-Connections-Toolkit/README.md

 To run the validator, you need to have poetry installed.
 Head over to the root folder, run `poetry shell`, and then `poetry install` to install the dependencies.

-Afterwards, you may run `python main.py --help` to see all the available arguments and their configurations.
+Afterwards, you may run `python main.py --help` to see all the available arguments and their configurations, including *how to configure the dataset used*.
+It is important to note that the sample size is equal to the *number of samples* in the dataset.
 The runs will be logged in the `results.txt` and `logs.txt` files which will be created if needed.

 The LLMs depend on certain API keys being configured correctly.
 You can find an example of what we expect in an `.env` file inside `.env.sample`, along with the cloud providers we've used.